 - Concussion at home recovery tips

-After sustaining a concussion, the following protocol, or a similar protocol, will be used to safely progress a patient or athletes return to participation and/or daily function.
-This should be performed under the direction of a qualified medical provider.
+After sustaining a concussion, the following protocol, or a similar protocol, will be used to safely progress a patient’s or athlete’s return to participation and/or daily function.
+This should be performed under the supervision of a qualified medical provider.
 It is recommended that there be approximately 24 hours between each stage.
-Recovery time cannot and should not be predetermined until a post-concussion evaluation by a concussion trained healthcare provider.
+Recovery time is different for each individual and there are a number of different factors that can affect the healing process, this is why it is important to be evaluated by a concussion trained health care provider.

 Both patients and athletes will not return to participation the same day as a concussive event.
-Return to ADL or play will occur once symptom-free at rest, exertion, and have returned to their baseline state.
+Return to ADL or play will occur once the patient or athlete is symptom-free at rest, exertion, and has returned to their baseline state.